 If you are a California resident, California law may provide you with additional rights regarding our use of your personal information.
 Certain other state statutes provide, or will provide effective as of various dates during 2023, similar rights to their own residents.
 Those states include Colorado, Connecticut, Utah and Virginia.
 To learn more about your California privacy rights, or rights of these other states, visit the CCPA and State Law Privacy Notice.

 San Francisco CA 94105

-California residents may opt-out of the “sale” of their personal information.
-California law broadly defines what constitutes a “sale” – including in the definition making available a wide variety of information in exchange for “valuable consideration.”
+California residents, and residents of certain other states, have the statutory right to opt-out of the “sale” of their personal information.
+We extend this right to residents of all states, however.
+California law (and certain other laws) broadly define what constitutes a “sale” – including in the definition making available a wide variety of information in exchange for “valuable consideration.”